 Here is a list of the 9 things you should never do during a divorce:

 1. Don’t forget to consult an attorney.

 A lawyer can make sure that you both review and understand anything before you sign or agree.
-An experienced family law attorney is often a good idea for situations where the divorcing couple has a large amount of assets, property or other complicated financial matters.
+An experienced family law attorney is often a good idea for situations where the divorcing couple has a large number of assets, property, or other complicated financial matters.
 In more contentious divorces, an attorney can make sure that your interests are represented in court.
-Even in a “friendly” divorce you are often better off hiring a lawyer to help file paperwork and guide you through the court system.
+Even in a “friendly” divorce, you are often better off hiring a lawyer to help file paperwork and guide you through the court system.